· Even a 1-second delay loading your site can cost up to 7% in conversions; 2 seconds increases bounce rates to 50%

 This should be a seamless transition, where the user doesn’t even realize they’re being redirected.
 301 preserves page load speed and eliminates the potential for creating duplicate content.

 These are temporary redirects, mostly used for single URLs rather than a whole site.
 Maybe you’re doing some website maintenance and don’t want people seeing the finished product just yet, or trying to test a page for performance.

-Honestly, most SEO experts don’t recommend using 302 redirects over 301 redirects.
+Honestly, most SEO experts don’t recommend using 302 redirects on a consistent basis.
 It can’t pass on page rank, meaning whatever inbound links and optimization you have for SEO on that page won’t be transferred to the new one (however temporarily the new one is up).

 Just like 302 redirects, 307 is also a temporary one.
 But unlike 302, a 307 redirect specifies that a URL has been moved temporarily to a different location.
 The problem is, the HTTP method doesn’t change to comply with SEO, which ultimately hurts your rankings.
 That’s why you don’t hear too much about 307 anymore.

 For the record, we don’t recommend meta refresh redirects either.
 Not only are they pretty much obsolete, but they’re also more of a spammer’s choice.
 Meta refresh just gives a countdown for users that they will soon be redirected to another page.
 This is a slower process than 302 redirects, and nowadays, browsers don’t really allow webpages to be auto-refreshed like they used to (again, unless it’s a spam scheme).